Best Places in California to try Stand up Paddleboarding

 If you’re looking to see marine life while you paddle board, then Laguna Beach State Marine Reserve should be on your California itinerary.
 Here, you’re likely to see dolphins, sea birds, a couple of different species of seal, and if you’re really fortunate – blue and grey whales.
 It can be nerve wracking to pass such a large animal on a paddle board, but they truly are gentle giants.

 The waters here are pretty calm, while the beaches here are a lovely spot to take a break and have a picnic.
+You could also explore private beach coves, lush hillsides, and coastline hiking trails.
+To know more about the tourist spots at Laguna Beach, you could check out this post here or do a local internet search.

 If you’re in LA, there are some awesome beaches but one of the very best is Venice Beach.
 But did you know it’s named for the canals that wind through the district?
 Though this is a residential area, you’re able to take a board and go for a paddle there.
 The waters are calm and it’s easy for beginner and intermediate SUPers.
 Just be sure to duck if you’re going under a bridge!